What is a hiatal hernia?

 Small hiatal hernias are common and usually do not cause symptoms.
 In fact, many people don’t realize they have one until it’s discovered by their doctor during testing.

 A hiatal hernia increases your risk of gastro-esophageal acid reflux – the regurgitation of acid and gastric juice into the esophagus – which in turn causes discomfort and can increase the risk of pneumonia and cancer.
 Larger hernias can impede the passage of food into the stomach, impede breathing, and even rarely result in surgical emergencies if the stomach twists on its axis

 What are the symptoms of a hiatal hernia?

-- Regurgitation of food or liquids into your mouth
+- Regurgitation of food or liquids into your chest and into your mouth

 - Chest or abdominal pain

 - Nausea and vomiting